jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2011-10-31-Casajuegos.md

 ### Software
 The *ripping software* was used to extract the content from the owned *BLU-RAYs* and *DVD*.
 These were then stored on the *Media Server PC* separated by the content type: Movies, TV Shows and Animated Shows.
 The *MetaBrowser software* was used to collect media information for the content such as Poster, backdrops and actor information. *Media Browser Server* and *PS3 Media Server* were used to organize and stream to the devices on the Local Area Network. *XBOX 360* and *PCs* used Windows Media Center to interface with the media library.

-*Time tracking software* was used to track the customers remaining time for each session.
+*Time tracking software* was used to track the customer's remaining time for each session.

 <h2 class="text-underline">Gallery</h2>